 1C) Reverse Crunch

-This will maximize your time, but utilizing un-used muscle groups during your rest period.
-Shorten your workouts, without a drop-off in performance or results.
+This will maximize your time efficiency, while providing ample rest and recovery between efforts.
+By training muscle groups during your rest period that aren't being used in the other lifts (or minimally used), you can shorten your workouts, without a drop-off in performance or results.

 I’m partial to paired sets more than tri-sets for the beginner because the tri-set requires a little more know-how for good implementation.